Morgan Stanley (MS)

 Over the last two years, Morgan Stanley has averaged a Tier 1 capital ratio of 15.5%, which is considered safe and well capitalized in the event that macro or market conditions suddenly deteriorate.

-11. Key Takeaways from Morgan Stanley’s Q3 Results
+11. Key Takeaways from Morgan Stanley’s Q4 Results

 12. Is Now The Time To Buy Morgan Stanley?

 Morgan Stanley doesn’t top our investment wishlist, but we understand that it’s not a bad business.
-First off, its revenue growth was decent over the last five years.
+To begin with, the its revenue growth was decent over the last five years, and analysts believe it can continue growing at these levels.
 And while Morgan Stanley’s TBVPS growth was weak over the last five years, its above-average ROE suggests its management team has made good investment decisions.